weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 The data schema in Weaviate is **strongly consistent**.
 Once you use Weaviate, the data schema is rarely changed.
 From a user's perspective, it is acceptable that the latency for updating a schema is a bit higher than querying and updating data.
 By a 'slow' schema update, Weaviate can ensure consistency because it disallows multiple schema changes at the same time.

-A schema update is done via a [Distributed Transaction](https://en.wikipedia.org/wiki/Distributed_transaction) algorithm**.** This is a set of operations that is done across databases on different nodes in the distributed network.
-Weaviate uses a [two-phase commit (2PC)](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) protocol, which updates schema in a short period of time (milliseconds).
+A schema update is done via a [Distributed Transaction](https://en.wikipedia.org/wiki/Distributed_transaction) algorithm.
+This is a set of operations that is done across databases on different nodes in the distributed network.
+Weaviate uses a [two-phase commit (2PC)](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) protocol, which replicates the schema updates in a short period of time (milliseconds).

 A clean (without fails) execution has two phases:
 1. The commit-request phase (or voting phase), in which a coordinator node asks each node whether they are able to receive and process the update.